眾生無邊誓願度

 The Profound Yogācāra Meaning of the Diamond Sutra (Part 19)

-To subdue the delusive mind of the seven consciousnesses, one must understand the functions and roles of these seven consciousnesses.
-The eye-consciousness perceives forms, distinguishing colors such as blue, yellow, red, white, as well as length, shape, size, and so forth.
-Simultaneously, the mind-consciousness discerns subtle aspects—good or bad, beautiful or ugly, charm, temperament, and the like.
-Within this process, feelings of pleasure, displeasure, or neutrality arise, such as liking or disliking, leading to the emergence of physical, verbal, and mental actions.
-The ear-consciousness hears sounds, distinguishing their pitch, distance, direction, and so on.
-Simultaneously, the mind-consciousness discerns categories, meanings, and other aspects, giving rise to mental activities such as craving or aversion.
-This results in feelings of pleasure, displeasure, or neutrality, which in turn lead to the emergence of physical, verbal, and mental actions.
-The nose-consciousness smells scents, distinguishing fragrant from foul and their directions.
-Simultaneously, the mind-consciousness discerns the types and degrees of scents, giving rise to mental activities such as liking or disliking.
-This results in feelings of pleasure, displeasure, or neutrality, leading to the emergence of physical, verbal, and mental actions.
+To subdue the delusive mind of the seven consciousnesses, one must understand their functions and roles.
+The visual consciousness perceives form, discerning colors such as blue, yellow, red, and white, as well as attributes like length, shortness, squareness, roundness, largeness, and smallness.
+Simultaneously, the mental consciousness discerns subtle characteristics—good or bad, beautiful or ugly, charm, temperament, and so forth.
+Within this process, feelings of pleasure, displeasure, or neutrality arise, such as liking or aversion, leading to the emergence of actions of body, speech, and mind.
+The auditory consciousness hears sounds, discerning their pitch, distance, direction, and so on, while the mental consciousness simultaneously categorizes their types and meanings.
+This gives rise to mental activities such as craving or aversion, producing feelings of pleasure, displeasure, or neutrality, which in turn lead to the emergence of actions of body, speech, and mind.
+The olfactory consciousness smells scents, distinguishing between fragrant and foul odors as well as their directions, while the mental consciousness simultaneously discerns the categories and intensities of these scents.
+This engenders mental activities of liking or aversion, producing feelings of pleasure, displeasure, or neutrality, which then lead to the emergence of actions of body, speech, and mind.

 ——Master Sheng-Ru's Teachings